puginarug/GreenTemp/Site/Building-the-system.md

 </p>

 # Our Circuit Diagram
-the connections were made on the back of the board according to the schematics down below:
+The connections were made on the back of the board according to the schematics down below:

 - Red wire: power (3.3V)
 - Black wire: Ground